 Black-bellied Whistling-Ducks have long legs and spend more time than other ducks walking on land or perching in trees.
 You may see them perched on fences, telephone lines, or in Spanish moss.
 They are gregarious year-round, forming flocks of up to 1,000 birds.
 They form lifelong pair bonds and breed in their first year of life.
 Males spar by chasing or nipping at each other, or with a threat display that involves stretching their neck forward and opening their bill.
 Pairs form in winter; courtship includes birds stretching their necks out horizontally, dipping their bill, and flicking water over the back.
 Females often lay eggs in the nests of other whistling-ducks—a behavior known as egg-dumping.
 Individuals are attracted to areas where corn and rice are grown and can cause damage to crops.
 Nest predators include raccoons, rat snakes, and bull snakes; ducklings may be killed by fire ants, bass, catfish, and gar.
 Great Horned Owls sometimes take adults.

-Black-bellied Whistling-Ducks have been expanding their range in the southern U.S., and the North American Breeding Bird Survey shows strong population growth, estimated at 6.9 percent per year from 1966–2010.
+Black-bellied Whistling-Ducks have been expanding their range in the southern U.S., and the North American Breeding Bird Survey shows strong population growth, estimated at over 6% per year from 1966–2014.
+They are not on the 2014 State of the Birds Watch List.
 Although it’s legal to hunt whistling-ducks in season, they are only rarely targeted by hunters.
 Like all aquatic species, Black-bellied Whistling-Ducks are vulnerable to poor water quality—in the 1980s birds in Mexico were reported with high levels of DDT, dieldrin, and other persistent organic compounds.
 Degradation or clearing of wetlands for can reduce habitat availability; however, in general Black-bellied Whistling-Ducks seem to be doing well around human development.

 - James, J.D., and J.E.
 Thompson.
 2001.
 Black-bellied Whistling-Duck (Dendrocygna autumnalis).
 In The Birds of North America Online, No. 578 (A. Poole, Ed.).
 Cornell Lab of Ornithology, Ithaca, New York.